hoho/conkitty-route/README.md

 ### Frame summary

-Frame is the key element of the routing tree.
+The Frame is the key element of the routing tree.
 The routing tree consists of Frames (unlimitedly nested).
-Frame is a pair of URI pattern and a settings object.
+The Frame is a pair of a URI pattern and a settings object.

 For example: